 Professional Development for Educators

-The goal of the RU Science Outreach mini-course series, which are 2-5 day trainings held during the summer, is to provide teachers with the materials and support needed to teach an engaging and dynamic science lesson for middle school and high school students.
+The goal of the RU Science Outreach mini-course series, which are 2 day training sessions held during the summer, is to provide teachers with the materials and support needed to teach an engaging and dynamic science lesson for middle school and high school students.
 Each mini-course will have a scientific theme (neuroscience, microbiology, genetics, etc.), and will always include core components on science literacy and critical thinking.

 Evening Workshops for Professional Development

 In order to keep momentum going throughout the year, and build further relationships with science teachers in the NYC area, the Science Outreach Department will offer a variety of evening workshops.
 The topics will include that which pertains to science literacy and critical thinking, as well as interactive components pertaining to science.
 Examples of topics will include, but are not limited to:

 - How to use open-sourced and/or free online tools to teach and get more involved in science (BLAST, Fold It, Citizen Science Initiatives, etc)

 If you would like to see some of our past events, please check out our event archive.